adechassey/SiPy_BLE_texting/README.md

 9. If your contact recipient has a valid phone number __activated on Twilio__, he should have received the text message by SMS!

+## TODO - Going Further
+- [ ] create a dictionnary to parse long sentences
+- [ ] create a cross-platform more design and user friendly app

 _Sorry this project is a bit complicated due to all the different technologies used_.

 Above all, it is to show what you could do with __SIGFOX__ and __BLE__, thanks to __SiPy__!